 To assess significant crashes along the corridor, the planning team acquired crash data from the NYSDOT Crash Location and Engineering Analysis Repository (CLEAR) system from the dates of August 1, 2020 to August 31, 2023.
 Overall, there were 344 recorded crashes during this time period.
-The crash rate for the corridor is 6.11 crashes per million vehicle miles which is the same as the NYSDOT average rate of 6.11 crashes per million vehicle miles.
+The crash rate for the corridor is 6.11 crashes per million vehicle miles which is the same as the NYSDOT average rate of 6.11 crashes per million vehicle

 Of these crashes, 228 (66.3%) involved property damage, 114 (33.1%) resulted in one or more injuries, and two (0.6%) resulted in fatalities (Figure 20).
 Eight crashes (2%) involved a pedestrian or bicyclist, of which one crash resulted in a serious injury.
-A summary of corridor crashes is shown in Figure 21 below.
+A summary of corridor crashes is shown in

 Figure 20.
-Main Street vehicle crashes (Aug 1, 2020 - Aug 31, 2023).
+Main Street vehicle crashes